*As of July 6, 2020, Quicken Loans is no longer accepting USDA loan applications.

 The only thing limiting how much an interest rate could potentially go down based on market conditions is the margin.
 When an interest rate adjusts, the loan is re-amortized so that it fully pays off by the end of the term.
 Typically, the terms for ARMs are 30 years, although they don’t necessarily have to be.

-- The teaser interest rate is lower than fixed rates for a comparable term.
+- The teaser interest rate is lower than fixed rates.
 Investors can have the rate start lower since adjustment is built into the loan, meaning they don’t have to plan as far out for inflation.

-- You don’t have payment certainty.
+- Lack of payment certainty.
 Because the payment adjusts, you don’t have any certainty as far as what your payment will be after the fixed-rate period at the beginning of the loan.

 The terms of a mortgage can technically refer to any of the contract provisions associated with a mortgage, but typically, when loan terms are referred to, it specifically references the amount of time you have to pay off the loan.